carolyn2004/carolyn2004/README.md

 # 🌸 About Me 🌸
 - Hi there!
 I am Carolyn a student pursuing a diploma in Information Technology from 2021-2023.
-- I am interested in mainly application development, especially mobile application development.
+- I am interested in areas such as UX design, web development and application development.

 # 🌞 Projects I've worked on 🌞
 Disclaimer: All images used in projects are sourced from the internet.
 I do not own any of the pictures.
 These images were used for school projects only and for no monetary purposes.
 This applies to certain texts and information used as well.